 It’s not really the best places to go in Portugal that always make the final cut of unimaginative bucket lists.
 It’s the same old places, over and over.
 And then it becomes a vicious cycle.

 The more famous a destination becomes, the more people visit, the greater the income and the greater the investments in improving infrastructures and facilities.
-Which attracts more tourists, which makes these Portugal destinations become even more famous, which brings more money.
+Which attracts more tourists, which makes these Portugal destinations even more famous, which brings more money.
 Do you see where I’m going with this?

-Although the IMF warns Portugal not to depend solely on tourism revenue, cultural tourism actually looks at the industry as something different.
-While traveling in the country (and increasing the revenue of classical tourism-related companies like hotels, tours, and restaurants), some smaller tourism boards are also connecting tourists to local artisans, businesses, and producers (like wine, oranges, avocados).
+Although the IMF warns Portugal not to depend solely on tourism revenue, cultural tourism actually looks at the industry differently.
+Some smaller tourism boards connect tourists to local artisans, businesses, and producers (like wine, oranges, avocados).

-One of the best weapons against overtourism is not to stop it altogether.
+One of the best weapons against overtourism is not to stop tourism altogether.
 Tourism is a thriving industry in Portugal that contributed 16.8% of the national GDP in 2017.
 However, I believe in decentralizing tourism instead of concentrating it in the same places year in and year out.

 A bit of context before we start.
-The BTL – Bolsa de Turismo de Lisboa (or Lisbon Tourism Fair in English) as a five-day long event where the first two are meant for industry professionals only (including hotels, tour guides, content writers, journalists).
+The BTL – Bolsa de Turismo de Lisboa (Lisbon Tourism Fair) is a 5-day event where the first two are meant for industry professionals only (including hotels, tour guides, content writers, journalists).

-Thirty years ago when this event started, there was no Internet and people who loved to travel would come here looking for inspiration, discounts, and, I’m sure, to see if their trusted travel agent was really making their dream trip as cheap as possible.
+Thirty years ago, when this event started, there was no Internet.
+Travelers came here for inspiration, discounts, and, I’m sure, to see if their trusted travel agent was really making their dream trip as cheap as possible.